-MBAD-705 International Business Seminar 3 credits (E)
+MBAD-705 International Business Seminar

 This course provides a cross-cultural perspective for conducting business outside of the United States.
 Students will gain a better appreciation of how culture, history, and politics influence organizational dynamics, transactions and business customs.

 MBAD-730 Economic Analysis and Decision Making